 See Victoria’s vision for a net zero emissions, climate-resilient Victoria – and how we will get there – in Victoria’s Climate Change Framework.

-See the actions the Government is taking to reduce emissions in TAKE2 – Acting Now on Climate Change.
+For more information about the TAKE2 pledge program and actions the Victorian Government is taking to reduce emissions see TAKE2 - Acting now on climate change (PDF, 1.4 MB).

 Liveable cities and places – including water management – is one of three growth sectors identified for engagement and trade with India.

 Take care in parks and forests as weather heats up across Victoria